ScumbagScalawag/Git-Gud/README.md

 git remote set-url --pull origin https://github.com/ScumbagScalawag/Git-Gud
 ```

-This setup is nice in general becuase now you don't have to worry about calling *my* repo
+This setup is nice in general because now you don't have to worry about calling *my* repo
 something like "upstream": you can just say `git push origin main` and `git pull origin main`
 and all the legwork is setup to **pull** from my repo and **push** to yours.

-Before we move on, lets make sure your've done this correctly.
+Before we move on, lets make sure you've done this correctly.
 Run this command again:

 ```
 git remote -v